 Why Does TikTok's Save Button Add a Watermark?

-When you use TikTok's built-in Save button, TikTok re-encodes the video and stamps its logo and your username on it.
-The browser-based method above fetches the original file from TikTok's servers before that overlay is applied — so the downloaded file is clean.
+When you use TikTok's built-in Save button, TikTok re-encodes the video server-side and stamps its bouncing logo and your username onto it.
+The browser-based method above fetches the original source file from TikTok's CDN before that overlay is applied — so the downloaded file is clean.
+See our full TikTok watermark guide for the technical details.

 Pro Tips

-• Check iCloud Drive too — If you've set Downloads to sync to iCloud, your files may be in iCloud Drive instead of On My iPhone.
+• Check iCloud Drive if you can't find the file — if you've set Downloads to sync to iCloud, your files may be in iCloud Drive → Downloads instead of On My iPhone

-• TikTok must be public — Private account videos and those with downloads disabled by the creator can't be downloaded by any tool.
+• TikTok must be public — private account videos and those with downloads disabled can't be retrieved by any tool

 Frequently Asked Questions